CactusJuice9/Jett-Stream/README.md

 13. Connect the Jett and test the device via the ESP32 IP or at tcode.local ensuring V0 & V1 controls both motors.

 ---
-Then you're all done I would highly recommend checking out [MultiFunPlayer by Yoooi0](https://github.com/Yoooi0/MultiFunPlayer) if you haven't before as you can hook this device to it to connect it to other applications and streaming platforms.
+Then you're all done!
+I would highly recommend checking out [MultiFunPlayer by Yoooi0](https://github.com/Yoooi0/MultiFunPlayer) if you haven't before.
+It's a great tool for hooking into applications and streaming platforms with TCode controlled devices.

 Also check out Vibhub for a similar open source tool in a much cleaner form factor then what I could ever make.
 [Find it here](https://vibhub.io/)